 © Vintage Winter

-Included are the strip(s) of leather with fantastic patina and 4 black headed drywall screws for a simple yet elegant do-it-yourself installation.
+Included are the strip(s) of leather and 4 black headed drywall screws for a simple yet elegant do-it-yourself installation.
 Our leather mounting kit is a great way to hang your vintage or antique skis.
 It not only looks great, but really works well to secure your skis to the wall.
 Please refer to our blog post for detailed directions on how to hang your antique skis.
-Leather strips vary in color and patina and measure from 1/2 to just over 1 inch in width with age cracks, holes and wonderful character.
-Each piece of leather is hand cut.
-Sends via USPS Priority Mail.
+Leather strips vary slightly in color and patina.
+Each piece of leather is hand cut from durable new buffalo leather.
+Sends via USPS.

 Antique Northland Skis